mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 ### auto_scaling

 * `disk_gb_enabled` - (Optional) Flag that indicates whether this cluster enables disk auto-scaling.
 This parameter defaults to true.
+    - Set to `true` to enable disk auto-scaling.
+    - Set to `false` to disable disk auto-scaling.

+~> **IMPORTANT:** If `disk_gb_enabled` is true, then Atlas will automatically scale disk size up and down.
+This will cause the value of `disk_size_gb` returned to potentially be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster disk size back to the original `disk_size_gb` value.
+To prevent this a lifecycle customization should be used, i.e.:
+`lifecycle {
+  ignore_changes = [disk_size_gb]
+}`
+After adding the `lifecycle` block to explicitly change `disk_size_gb` comment out the `lifecycle` block and run `terraform apply`.
+Please be sure to uncomment the `lifecycle` block once done to prevent any accidental changes.

 * `compute_enabled` - (Optional) Flag that indicates whether instance size auto-scaling is enabled.
 This parameter defaults to false.

 ~> **IMPORTANT:** If `compute_enabled` is true, then Atlas will automatically scale up to the maximum provided and down to the minimum, if provided.
-This will cause the value of `instance_size` returned to potential be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster back down to the original `instance_size` value.
+This will cause the value of `instance_size` returned to potentially be different than what is specified in the Terraform config and if one then applies a plan, not noting this, Terraform will scale the cluster back to the original `instance_size` value.
 To prevent this a lifecycle customization should be used, i.e.:
 `lifecycle {
   ignore_changes = [instance_size]